tildeholmqvist/connected/README.md

 - [Code Institute - Blog Walkthrough Project](https://github.com/Code-Institute-Solutions/Django3blog)
 - [Pexels](https://www.pexels.com/sv-se/): Used for the images on the site.
 - Every article and comment is a mock article, created with [Open AI](https://chat.openai.com/).
+- Tutor Support, Code Institute, for their support and advice.
 - My mentor Antonio, for all of his knowledge, support and advice.